materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ```bash
 bma record update --config-file=$PWD/bma_config.yaml --metadata-file=$PWD/data/input/metadata.yaml --data-files=$PWD/data/input/upload --record-id=<record_id> --link-all-files-from-previous --publish
 ```
 - Navigate to "Shared records" and click the record's title.
 In addition to a link for each file in `data/input/upload`, you may find all of the links from the first version.
 This is an effect of the flag `--link-all-files-from-previous`.
-Note that, if a data file remains unchanged from one version to the next, even a file link appears in the two versions, the file is uploaded only once.
+Note that, if a data file remains unchanged from one version to the next, even though a file link appears in the two versions, the file is uploaded only once.
 This saves storage space and avoids unnecessary use of bandwidth.

 ### Retrieve shared records